zonemaster/zonemaster/docs/public/specifications/test-zones/Connectivity-TP/connectivity04.md

       "This is not ASN data".

 ### ERROR-PREFIX-DATABASE-6
-IPv4 and IPv6.
 Extra ASN lookup TXT record with wrong IP prefix.

 * Zone: error-prefix-database-6.connectivity04.xa
   * 2 NS.
     * Both with IPv4 and IPv6.
     * Each NS IP in different prefixes.
-      * For one NS (both IP) the ASN lookup returns an extra TXT with an IP prefix that does not match the IP address.
+      * For one NS (both IPs) the ASN lookup returns an extra TXT with an IP prefix that does not match the IP address.

 ### ERROR-PREFIX-DATABASE-7
-IPv4 and IPv6.
 ASN lookup TXT record with wrong IP prefix.

 * Zone: error-prefix-database-7.connectivity04.xa
   * 1 NS.